MichaelBelousov/convex-hull-visualization/README.md

 # Convex Hull Visualization

-HTML5 Visualization of the algorithm for finding the convex hull of a polygon
+HTML5 Visualization of the linear time complexity algorithm for finding the convex hull of a simple polygon.

 # [See it!](https://computational-geometry-visualizations.github.io/convex-hull-visualization/)